 Choosing the best 50 amp generator is not complicated.
 Depending on your power needs, you can choose one of the following solutions for your RV.

-With a power of 3100 Watts, the Champion 3100 is one of the recommended solutions for the average RV needs.
+With a power of 3800 Watts, the WEN 56380i is one of the recommended solutions for the average RV needs.
 It comes with a portable design which allows it to be a solution both at home and on the road.
 With its built-in transportation wheels, it can also be one of the generators used by seniors who might be looking towards lighter designs.
 Its portable design is also enhanced by the pulling handle which is recommended when you want to move it further away from the RV or for simple maneuverability.
-With a power cable of 23 feet, you can keep it at a distance.
-This also means that its noise levels are quite low.
-At 58 dBA, it is one of the quietest designs in its class and it is highly recommended for overnight use when you want less noise for added comfort while sleeping.
+The noise levels are quite low at 57 dBA, it is one of the quietest designs in its class and it is highly recommended for overnight use when you want less noise for added comfort while sleeping.

 I would strongly recommend the generator if it is your first purchase.
 Because it comes with a simple panel with all the controls in a single location, it is easy to operate if you are not used to these products.
 With gasoline and oil fuels, it can be one of the solutions for a better economy as well.
 This can also be seen in some advanced functions such as the auto shut-off which works well when it comes to saving oil for emergencies.